Isaac Paredes Player Props: Rays vs. Dodgers

 Isaac Paredes At The Plate

-- Paredes is hitting .273 with nine doubles, seven home runs and 11 walks.
+- Paredes is batting .273 with nine doubles, seven home runs and 11 walks.

+- Among the qualifying hitters in baseball, his batting average ranks 57th, his on-base percentage ranks 53rd, and he is 50th in the league in slugging.

-- Paredes has had at least one RBI in 41.3% of his games this season (19 of 46), with two or more RBI five times (10.9%).
-He has also accounted for three or more of his team's runs in four contests.
+- Paredes has had an RBI in 19 games this season (41.3%), including five multi-RBI outings (10.9%).
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.